uholeschak/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 You could still use the firmware as a replacement for FTDI based adapters (Only [Steps 1](#step1-replace-the-pld) and [Steps 2](#step2-program-the-processor) is required, the [firmware update](#firmware-update) is also possible).

 This chapter describes how to build a D-CAN/K-Line adapter with bluetooth support.
-**This firware is not unsupported any more, use it at your own risk!**
+**This firmware is not unsupported any more, use it at your own risk!**

 ![](Build_Bluetooth_D-CAN_adapter_AdapterSmall.png)